FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_2_task.md

 - GWLB and FortiGates supports one and two arm mode (distributed vs centralized egress access & NAT GW replacement).
 - Jumbo frames (8500 bytes) are supported.
 - Inspection VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West) and for any network design (distributed vs centralized).
-  - [**Appliance Mode**](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-appliance-scenario.html) is required for this design to keep flows sticky to the correct availability zone which in turn means the correct GWLB enpoint.
+  - [**Appliance Mode**](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-appliance-scenario.html) is required for this design to keep flows sticky to the correct availability zone which in turn means the correct GWLB endpoint.
   - Advanced architectures for all of these scenarios can be [**found here**](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md).

 **This concludes this task**